-It's not enough to install a smoke alarm in just one room or floor of your home, but the size of the house determines how many detectors you need.
+It’s not enough to install smoke alarms in just one room or floor of your home, the house size determines how many detectors you need.
 We suggest installing an alarm at every level for maximum safety, with a detector in all bedrooms and outside any sleeping space.

-Also, the attic and basement are different levels, so count them separately while determining how many alarms you need.
+Also, the attic and basement are different, so count them separately while determining how many alarms you need.

 Once you choose the best smoke alarms for your home, hire an electrician to install them.
 The best place to fix the alarms is on a flat stretch of wall or the ceiling, preferably in the middle of the room.

 After installing the alarms, the first thing to do is test them and make people in the house aware of how they work.
-You'll find a test button on each device; press it to activate the alarm so that everyone is familiar with the sound.
+You’ll find a test button on each device; press it to activate the alarm so everyone knows the sound.

 Also, chalk out an evacuation plan with proper exits and the protocols to follow during an emergency.
 The purpose of the alarm is to alert you, but you need to evacuate in time for the alarm to have done its job.